cwy20030/ActiGlobe/reference/CosinorM.KDE.md

 Cornelissen G. Cosinor-based rhythmometry.
 Theoretical Biology and Medical Modelling.
 2014-12-01 2014;11(1):16. doi:10.1186/1742-4682-11-16

-On Nonparametric Density Estimation for Circular Data: An Overview, bookTitle= Directional Statistics for Innovative Applications: A Bicentennial Tribute to Florence Nightingale.
+On Nonparametric Density Estimation for Circular Data: An Overview , bookTitle= Directional Statistics for Innovative Applications: A Bicentennial Tribute to Florence Nightingale.
 Springer Nature Singapore;
 2022:351–378.